-When requested by the community, Durham Storytellers tell stories at libraries, art galleries, schools, museums, seniors’ residences, youth groups, day cares, meetings, luncheons, parties, churches, special events, concerts, and much more.
+When requested by the community, Durham Storytellers tell stories at libraries, art galleries, schools, museums, conferences, seniors’ residences, youth groups, day cares, meetings, banquets, luncheons, parties, churches, special events, concerts, and much more.

 Durham Storytellers Land Acknowledgement

 Durham Storytellers acknowledge that the First Peoples have been telling stories on this land for millennia.
 We acknowledge with respect and honour, the traditional territory of the Mississaugas of Scugog Island First Nation, the territory that is covered by the Williams Treaties, and the many Indigenous peoples living here.